yaseenkady/tree.pro/raw/12_circulatory/hypertension.md

 # .

+10% of cases are secondary due to kidney and or kidey ovascular disease.

+90% of cases are primary due to increased cardiac output and or total peripheral resistance.

 Persistently more than 130/80mmHg.

-90% of cases are primary due to increased cardiac output and or total peripheral resistance.

-10% of cases are secondary due to kidney and or kidey ovascular disease.

 # <

+African-American

 Common

+Middle aged

+Elderly

 Non-White

 Low socioeconomic status

-Obesity

-Middle aged

-Elderly

 Sedentary lifestyle